 Birds that dance on water

-I’m a bird watcher but even if you don’t know a snow bunting from a snow cone you will notice the birds in Klamath Falls.
+I’m a bird watcher but even if you don’t know a snow bunting from a snow cone you will notice the birds.
 The town sits under the Pacific Flyway (a bird migratory route) at a pinch point between the Cascade Mountains to the west and the high desert to the east and over 80% of waterfowl using the flyway stop here.
 That means each spring and fall hundreds of thousands of birds stop in the area!

-Answer the question “Where’s the Klamath Falls waterfall?”
+Answer the question “Where’s the waterfall in Klamath Falls?”